 Black Mouth Cur mix origins

 Black Mouth Cur mixes are all twists on a thoroughly American breed.
 Historians believe the original Curs travelled to America by way of England.
 There is also evidence supporting a genetic link to other popular British dog breeds such as the Queen’s own beloved Corgis.

 The word “cur” is often misdefined as meaning “mixed breed,” but in reality the Cur is a specific English working dog breed developed to hunt, herd and guard.
 In this article, you’ll meet some distinctive and unique Black Mouth Cur mix dogs!
 You’ll notice that most of the mixes in the videos, share the characteristic dark face mask of their Cur parent

-The Black Mouth Cur gets their breed name from the dark pigmentation on the lips and inside the mouth.
-Some but not all BMC dogs also have a black face mask.
+Black Mouth Curs are often confused with the similarly named Mountain Cur, but in reality these are two different purebred dog breeds.
+Black Mouth Curs get their breed name from the dark pigmentation on the lips and inside the mouth.
+Some but not all Black Mouth Cur dogs also have a black face mask.

 Black Mouth Cur Mixes

 Black Mouth Cur mix breeds are becoming more popular in recent years.
 Hybrid breeding today is often done to improve genetic diversity and overall breed health.
 This is called “heterosis” or “hybrid vigor” – the theory that adding fresh genetic influence can potentially lessen the impact of certain heritable purebred health issues.

 - American Staffordshire Terrier Black Mouth Cur mix